kyma-incubator/compass/docs/compass/03-01-security.md

 **Scopes**

 Scopes are added to the authentication session in Tenant Mapping Handler.
 The handler gets not only `tenant`, but also `scopes`, which are defined per object type (Application / Runtime).
-Application and Runtime are always have the same scopes defined.

 ### One-time token